YassWorks/Ally/README.md

   yassw0rks/ally:latest
 ```

-Next time you want to jump back in:
+Next time you want to jump back in
 ```bash
 # Check if container already running
 docker ps